 (1) Represents repurchases under authorizations by the board of directors for the repurchase of shares by us from time to time in the open market or in privately negotiated transactions.
-On February 13, 2017, the board of directors authorized the repurchase of up to one million shares of our common stock in addition to the board's prior authorizations.
-As of December 31, 2018, we had authorization to repurchase 439,465 shares of our common stock.
+On November 7, 2019, the board of directors authorized the repurchase of up to one million shares of our common stock in addition to the board's prior authorizations.
+As of December 31, 2019, we had authorization to repurchase of our common stock.

-(2) Represents shares of common stock released to us by team members as payment of tax withholdings upon the vesting of restricted stock and restricted stock units.
+(2) Represents shares of common stock released to us by team members as payment of tax withholdings upon the vesting of restricted stock and restricted stock units and the conversion of restricted stock units to common stock.

-15. STOCK-BASED COMPENSATION PLANS
+14. STOCK-BASED COMPENSATION PLANS

 Pursuant to our Amended and Restated Incentive Compensation Plan (the "Incentive Plan"), we can grant stock-based awards in the form of restricted stock, restricted stock units and stock options to team members, officers, directors, and contractors at any time prior to March 26, 2022.
 On March 26, 2012, our board of directors approved an amendment to our Incentive Plan, increasing the number of shares authorized for issuance by 500,000 shares, to 2.0 million shares.
-The shares available for future grants under the Incentive Plan totaled 126,348 as of December 31, 2018.
+The shares available for future grants under the Incentive Plan totaled 121,621 as of December 31, 2019.